christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 If you want to use some other network manager, like systemd-networkd, you need to mimic NetworkManager's D-Bus API<Cite id="nmlinkd" />.<br />
 On the terminal there is `nmcli`, which also uses libnm <Cite id="nmcli_libnm" />.

-So taking my example from before, connecting a linux PC to a consumer router typically automatically establishes a link.
+So taking my example from before, connecting a linux PC to an off-the-shelf router typically automatically establishes a link.
 NetworkManager does that using its integrated DHCP client.
 The NetworkManager daemon depends on udev to receive a notification on network device discovery <Cite id="networkmanager" />.
 Then it dynamically changes the kernel's network configuration according to the new device.